Ihuatzio (archaeological site): Background

-According to the archeological evidence, there has been human habitation within the territory of Michoacán state for at least 10,000 years.
+According to the archaeological evidence, there has been human habitation within the territory of Michoacán state for at least 10,000 years.
 In prehispanic times there were a number of migration waves into the area including the Pirinda, Nahua, Huetamo, Colima, Purépecha and other peoples.
 There are sites of formal settlements from all Mesoamerican period.
-Important sites include El Opeño and those in Curutarán, Tepalcatepec Apatzingán, Zinapécuaro and Coalcoman.
-The territory has been inhabited by the Nahuas, Otomis, Matlatzincas, Pirindas and Tecos as well as the Purépecha.
+Important sites include El Opeño and those in Curutarán, Tepalcatepec Apatzingán, Zinapécuaro, and Coalcoman.
+The territory has been inhabited by the Nahuas, Otomis, Matlatzincas, Pirindas, and Tecos, as well as the Purépecha.

-The main prehispanic civilization of the state is that of the Purépecha, which was centered in the Lake Pátzcuaro area.
+The main pre-Hispanic civilization of the state is that of the Purépecha, which was centered in the Lake Pátzcuaro area.
 Before the 13th century, both Nahua and Purépecha peoples were here, sustaining themselves by agriculture and fishing.
 The Purépecha are descendants of a late arrival of Chichimecas who came from the north.
 At Lake Pátzcuaro, they came upon people with similar cultures to their own but who were more technically and socially advanced.
 The formation of the Purépecha state began in the 13th century, when these people started their own dominion at Uayameo, today Santa Fe de la Laguna and becoming dominant over the entire Lake Pátzcuaro area by the 15th century.
 Conquest of neighboring tribes and territories occurred between 1401 and 1450, absorbing peoples with different cultures and languages into the empire.
-By the late 15th century, this state rivaled that of the Aztecs, expanding their territory over much of what is now Michoacán and into part of Colima, Nayarit, Querétaro, Guanajuato, Guerrero and Jalisco.
+By the late 15th century, this state rivaled that of the Aztecs, expanding their territory over much of what is now Michoacán and into part of Colima, Nayarit, Querétaro, Guanajuato, Guerrero, and Jalisco.
 The Aztecs attempted to invade Purépecha but were repelled.
 This would later cause the Purépecha to deny the Aztecs aid in the defense of Tenochtitlan against the Spanish.

 The history of Michoacán has been studied from archaeological remains and other historical resources, such as the literary work Relación de Michoacán written in 1542, and it is known that the first settlers of the state were several Chichimeca tribes which arrived in different epochs and consequently evolved differently.